erxw/slurmomatic/README.md

 # 🛡️ Notes
 ✅ If SLURM is not available (sinfo not found or no job ID in environment), the jobs run locally using submitit.LocalExecutor.

+### Todo:
+1. Need to add returns from jobs
+2. Enable requeue

 ---

 # 📜 License
 MIT